maxlem24/DNSComparator/README.md

 -h : Display the use of the command

+-y : Accept that the data collected will be sent to Kappa Data

 # Results :

 In the file `results.txt`, you will find the blockrate of each solution tested.
 A `verbose` folder is also create, with the list of timed-out and non-blocked address for each solution.